 - More experienced executives and account managers can earn around £30,000 to £40,000, while account directors can earn up to £55,000.
 Senior account directors might earn up to £65,000.

 - Salaries at senior level, such as business director or board director, range from £80,000 to £100,000+.

 Salaries at all levels vary based on the size and geographical location of the agency.
 For example, executives in and around London generally earn more than those employed in regional locations.

-Some agencies may offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance or medical insurance.
+Some agencies may offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance and medical insurance.

 Income figures are intended as a guide only.

-A typical week will run from 9am to 6pm, Monday to Friday.
+A typical week runs from 9am to 6pm, Monday to Friday.
 However, you'll often be expected to start the day early or stay late in order to meet deadlines.
 Weekend work is rare.

 Although there are few opportunities for paid overtime in the industry, some agencies will offer time off in lieu.
-Career breaks or part-time work aren't common, but job-sharing is sometimes possible and some of the larger agencies offer paid sabbaticals after a qualifying period of service.
+Career breaks and part-time work aren't common, but job sharing is sometimes possible and some of the larger agencies offer paid sabbaticals after a qualifying period of service.

 What to expect

 - You may handle multiple accounts and the hours can be long, in a competitive and sometimes stressful environment.